gutocf/brasil-api-php-sdk/README.md

 $BrasilAPI = new BrasilAPI();
 ```
 After that, you can use the service methods as follows.
-All services methods return an object or array of objects children of `DataTransferObject` from the [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object/) library.
+All services methods returns an object or array of objects children of `DataTransferObject` from the [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object/) library.

 ### CEP (V1)